 Another issue has to do with the structure of the private sector, says Alex Powers, the director of the Warriors to Work program at the Wounded Warriors Project.
 Because many veterans entered the military at a very young age, typically right out of high school, they don't have a vast amount of experience working in the private sector.
 His program provides one-on-one career counseling and coaching for part-time or full-time employment.
 The project has committed to finding meaningful employment for 10,000 veterans by 2017.

 "When they go out to the civilian sector, they understand that they have to be at work at a certain time, but they're fearful of whether or not they'll be truly mentored and coached like they were in the military," says Powers, who served 10 years in the Army through the mid-1990s.
 "These are amazing people, just incredibly courageous individuals.
 These warriors want to continue to have a meaningful life.
 They want to take care of their family.
 They want to grow personally and professionally as they deal with their injuries upon their return from downrange."

 Ford, for his part, has made an effort to hire veterans beyond the program as permanent staff in the bakery.
-He also hired Sham Hasan, a former Iraqi translator for the U.S. Army and State Department.
-Hasan worked for the U.S. government for over three years in Iraq and finally moved to Washington two months ago after a long, arduous green-card process.
+He also hired a former Iraqi translator for the U.S. Army and State Department who moved to Washington two months ago after a long, arduous green-card process.
 But with the new job, and new path in the U.S. he got through his service, he's around a couple things he knows well: food and military folks.

 "I wake up every morning pumped up and motivated," says the 28-year-old barista.
 "I just want to be here and work.
 I want to be American.
 That's the dream.
 I always wanted to be American.
 I worked so hard and I nailed it."